openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 OpenID for Verifiable Presentations extends existing OAuth 2.0 mechanisms as following:

 * A new `presentation_definition` Authorization Request parameter that uses the [@!DIF.PresentationExchange] syntax is defined to request presentation of Verifiable Credentials in arbitrary formats.
 See (#vp_token_request) for more details.
-* A new query language is defined to enable requesting Verifiable Credentials in a more flexible way.
-See (#vp_query) for more details.
+* A new query language, the Digital Credentials Query Language (DCQL), is defined to enable requesting Verifiable Credentials in an easier and more flexible way.
+See (#dcql_query) for more details.
-* A new `vp_query` Authorization Request parameter is defined to request presentation of Verifiable Credentials in the JSON-encoded VP Query format.
+* A new `dcql_query` Authorization Request parameter is defined to request presentation of Verifiable Credentials in the JSON-encoded DCQL format.
 See (#vp_token_request) for more details.
 * A new `vp_token` response parameter is defined to return Verifiable Presentations to the Verifier in either Authorization or Token Response depending on the Response Type.
 See (#response) for more details.
 * New Response Types `vp_token` and `vp_token id_token` are defined to request Verifiable Credentials to be returned in the Authorization Response (standalone or along with a Self-Issued ID Token [@!SIOPv2]).
 See (#response) for more details.
 * A new OAuth 2.0 Response Mode `direct_post` is defined to support sending the response across devices, or when the size of the response exceeds the redirect URL character size limitation.
 See (#response_mode_post) for more details.